dbierer/zf2-module-for-doctrine-tutorial/README.md

 - Make a directory `/working`
 - Copy everything in `/before/*` to `/working`

+###Create a directory which will hold entity classes
+- Make a directory `/working/module/Application/src/Application/Entity`

 ##Install and Configure Doctrine
 ###Install Doctrine module
 - Add to the `/working/composer.json` file under `require {}`